Mathias Rukavina von Boynograd: Mantua

 Rukavina led a brigade that included 2,583 infantry and 80 cavalry in Michelangelo Alessandro Colli-Marchi's left wing at the Battle of Borghetto on 30 May.
 When the French broke through the Austrian center at Valeggio, Colli marched north to close the breach.
 Realizing he was isolated, Colli sent his foot soldiers to join the garrison of Mantua.
-During the Siege of Mantua, Rukavina fell under the overall command of Josef Canto d'Irles and defended the Migliaretto entrenchments with one battalion of Carlstädter Grenzers, one battalion of the 2nd Garrison Infantry Regiment, and three battalions of the Terzi Infantry Regiment Nr.
+During the Siege of Mantua, Rukavina fell under the overall command of Joseph Canto d'Irles.
+He defended the Migliaretto entrenchments with 2,443 soldiers organized as one battalion of Carlstädter Grenzers, one battalion of the 2nd Garrison Infantry Regiment, and three battalions of the Terzi Infantry Regiment Nr.
 16. Rukavina actively participated in siege operations and his Aide-de-camp was killed in a sortie on 16 July.
 When the French temporarily lifted the siege on 1 August before the Battle of Castiglione, D'Irles sent Rukavina to Valeggio sul Mincio to deliver a message to Dagobert Sigmund von Wurmser, the army commander.
 The remainder of the siege extended from 27 August 1796 to 2 February 1797.